 My personal favorite feature about this app is the possibility to select my own fasting time, all between 16h and 13h fast.
 Or you can simply opt to customize your fast by entering ‘custom fast’.

 6 apps down and a Bonus to go!
 Besides the six main apps I recommended above, I have also had a look at some quite fresh apps on the market:

 Even if I won’t give you a deep review on them yet (most of them are still in Beta phase), I’ll make sure to add the links once they’re active and working it.

 * All data regarding functionalities, ratings, and price as of July 10th, 2018.

-Alright, folks, I hope you appreciate the efforts of the research and that it will give you some insights to the apps mentioned.
+Alright, folks, I hope you appreciate the efforts of the research and that it will give you some insights into the apps mentioned.

 In fact, if you wish to get started right now, check out our other articles:

 JOIN 21-DAY INTERMITTENT FASTING CHALLENGEI am a tooltip

 I’d like to know what you guys think, which of the apps do you personally use?
 Is there a super ninja app out there that I forgot to mention?